-London is full of brilliant pizza restaurants, which has led Lost Boys Pizza to do a few things drastically different to make sure that it stands out.
+London is full of brilliant pizza restaurants, which has led Lost Boys Pizza to make a few things drastically different to stand out.
 Neil Simpson visited the new Camden site to find out more.

-If you’re not familiar, The Lost Boys is a 1987 comedy-horror movie starring Corey Haim, Jason Patric and Kiefer Sutherland, about schoolboys who become involved with a pack of vampires living in California.
-It’s a cult classic and the owners of Lost Boys Pizza clearly love, very dearly.
-There are Lost Boys references everywhere, from the comic strips stuck to the ceiling, to the names of the pizzas.
+If you’re not familiar, The Lost Boys is a 1987 comedy-horror movie starring Corey Haim, Jason Patric and Kiefer Sutherland, about California schoolboys who become involved with a pack of vampires.
+It’s a cult classic and the owners of Lost Boys Pizza clearly love it, very dearly.
+There are Lost Boys references everywhere, including the comic strips stuck to the ceiling and the pizza names.

 The dining room is very informal, colourful and relaxed.
-The longer you sit in the dining room, the more you realise that Lost Boys Pizza loves everything about the 1980s, from the music playing in the background to the ‘80s film screenings every Thursday night at its sister restaurant in Archway.
-This is the ideal place for fans of 1980s pop culture to geek out.
+The longer you sit here, the more you realise that Lost Boys Pizza loves everything about the 1980s, from the music playing in the background, to the ‘80s film screenings every Thursday night at its sister restaurant in Archway: it’s the ideal place for 1980s pop culture fans to geek out.

-The other major element to this restaurant that makes it stand out is the pizza bases, which are all a suitably spooky black colour.
+The other unusual element to this restaurant is the pizza bases, which are all a suitably spooky black colour.
 That’s because the dough has charcoal added to it (taken from the pizza oven itself), which is designed to give it a smoky flavour.

-I didn’t think that the pizzas tasted particularly smoky, but this baking method also results in a lighter base, which means that you won’t feel as bloated here as you might after visiting most pizza joints.
+I didn’t think that the pizzas tasted particularly smoky, but this baking method also results in a lighter base, which means that you don’t feel as bloated as you might after eating most pizzas.
 Black crusts aside, the pizzas are delicious anyway: thin, crispy and topped with interesting, thoughtful ingredients.
-I love a Hawaiian pizza, so I ordered the brilliant Ready Pizza One (£10, named after Spielberg’s recent ‘80s-themed computer game movie) with apple-smoked ham, red chilli and spicy green pineapple relish.
+I love a Hawaiian pizza, so I ordered the brilliant Ready Pizza One (£10; named after Spielberg’s recent ‘80s-themed movie) with apple-smoked ham, red chilli and spicy green pineapple relish.
 If you don’t like Hawaiian, I would also recommend Pop Goes to Pizza (£10), which combines sausage meat, Parmesan shavings and broccoli.

-The kitchen is far less flesh-hungry than vampires, with plenty of vegan options including the dips (garlic and aubergine, hot BBQ or spicy green pineapple relish).
+The kitchen is far less flesh-hungry than vampires are, with plenty of vegan options including the dips (garlic and aubergine, hot BBQ or spicy green pineapple relish).
 Even the desserts are vegan and the menu can cater for gluten and dairy intolerances, too.

 And what lies beneath?
 Don’t worry, there aren’t any dead bodies in the basement, but a bar dedicated to absinthe called Croque Monsieur (above).
-It has church pews for seats and an absinthe fountain per table, with a range of varieties of the super-strong green spirit available to sip, or blended into cocktails.
+It has church pews for seats and one absinthe fountain per table, with several varieties of the super-strong green spirit available to sip, or enjoy in a cocktail.

 If you’re sightseeing in Camden but want to eat something different and away from the tourist crowds, I would certainly point you in the direction of Lost Boys Pizza.